July 9, Sunday, Burlington Vermont

 July 5, Wednesday- Lake Champlain Maritime Museum, Ferrisburg, Vt

-We visited another Maritime Museum – each is different – and enjoyed different aspects of it.
+We traveled north east up the lake to visit the Lake Champlain Maritime Museum and enjoyed the varied displays and historical information.
 There was a building dedicated canoes and small boats of all sorts, another to the revolutionary battles on Lake Champlain, and a replica of a ship the fought in 1776 was really fascinating.
 Forty-four men living on a ship smaller than ours with no roof, and battling the British.
-Hard to imagine.
+Very hard to imagine.

 We were somewhat surprised by rough waters and wind which weren’t too bad while moving north but were challenging when docking to get fuel.
 And even more exciting as we headed to mooring balls in the Burlington Vermont harbor.

 How do you catch a mooring ball?
-Lean over boat railing while extending a gaff hook (see photo below) to catch a mooring flag, while holding a bow line, while wind blows and boat bounces up and down, while missing all the other moored boats that seem too close.
+Lean over boat railing while extending a boat hook (gaff pole) to catch a mooring flag, while holding a bow line, while wind blows and boat bounces up and down, while missing all the other moored boats that seem too close.
 Try and miss 8+ times.
 Get help from very kind and older and energetic Canadian sailboat neighbor who jumped in his dinghy, took my rope, passed it through the mooring ball loop, and threw the rope back to me.
 Thank-you!

-The dinghy is never easy to get set up for a journey because Dirk has to lift the heave 5hp motor and place on the wiggling dinghy transom, but in spite of the bouncing he got it ready.
+Next: Our dinghy.
+The dinghy is never easy to get set up for a journey because Dirk has to lift the heavy 5hp motor and place on the wiggling dinghy transom, but in spite of the bouncing surf he got it ready.
 We loaded the dinghy with items to take to Stow (dirty clothes, some food that would go bad), motored over to thank our neighbor and headed to the Burlington Boathouse dinghy dock.
 More fun!
 We were tying up to the dock and a tourist schooner came in and almost mowed us down.
-After that we moved the dinghy to another area, secured it and called Enterprise.
+After that we moved the dinghy to another area, secured it and called Enterprise car rental.
 Four hours later we were home!